parttimenerd/local-android-ai/README.md

 ## Troubleshooting

+### Network Connectivity Issues
+- **Debian Network Problems**: If setup fails with network connectivity errors (unable to reach github.com or download packages), restart and reinstall Debian in the Android Linux Terminal app
+- **This is a known issue**: The Android Linux Terminal app's Debian environment can lose network connectivity and requires a fresh installation to resolve
+- **Check Basic Connectivity**: `ping github.com` and `ping google.com` should work before running setup

 ### Node Join Issues
 - **Check Tailscale**: `tailscale status` shows all nodes
 - **Verify Token**: K3s token matches server